brimdata/zed/zng/docs/zeek-compat.md

 ## Example

-The following example shows an input log that includes each Zeek data type, how it's output as TZNG by `zq`, then how it's written back out again as a Zeek log.
+The following example shows an input log that includes each Zeek data type, how it's output as ZSON by `zq`, then how it's written back out again as a Zeek log.
 You may find it helpful to refer to this example when reading the [Type-Specific Details](#type-specific-details) sections.

 ```
 $ cat zeek_types.log
 #separator \x09
 #set_separator	,
 #empty_field	(empty)